AndreGregu/Assessment_example_chap_compatible/README.md

+NOTE!
+This tutorial has been updated.
+Go the the main branch to see the old version.

 # CHAP-compatible example of model assessment
 This tutorial provides a guide to and examples of how to do develop a new (custom) evaluation metric that can be used for model evaluation in CHAP.